 - Preserving evidence held by the liable party, if necessary

 - Demanding compensation from the at-fault driver's insurer

 Navigating the Claims Process After a Car Accident

 If we work together, you can count on your Atlanta Personal Injury Law Group attorney to navigate the claims process for you.
 We file the claim, negotiate with the insurer, and present all offers to you.
 It is ultimately your decision to accept or decline an offer, but we provide you with legal guidance and support—as well as an estimated settlement value of your case.

 Our attorneys may recommend suing the liable driver when it gives the client the best chance at justice.
-If this occurs in your case, we can help you weigh the pros and cons and decide your next steps.
+If this occurs in your case, your car accident lawyer can help you weigh the pros and cons and decide your next steps.

 You Do Not Pay Any Upfront Fees for Our Services

-Atlanta Personal Injury Law Group works based on contingency.
+Atlanta Personal Injury Law Group works based on a contingency fee basis.
 In other words, we do not charge any upfront fees for our services.
 Instead, our attorneys receive a percentage of the settlement or verdict payout when we win a case.
 If you do not receive compensation, we do not get paid.

-Consult With a Cobb County Accident Attorney as Soon as Possible
+Consult a Cobb County Accident Attorney as Soon as Possible

 Many people ask us when they should hire an attorney.
 The best answer we can offer is “as soon as you wonder if you need one.”
 Evidence often disappears as time passes, witnesses forget details, and video footage gets recorded over.
 In many cases, the sooner you hire an attorney to begin gathering evidence in your case, the stronger your claim will be.